tobiaj10/Parking-Management/MIGRATION.md

   - Activity listing
 - ✅ Added test scripts for validation
 - ✅ Configured Python server to run on port 5001 (avoiding conflict with Node.js server on port 5000)
+- ✅ Implemented automatic API documentation with Swagger UI and ReDoc

 ### Testing